 - The information provided is current

 - The information is sufficiently detailed

 - The provider identified has sufficient expertise

 - The request is reasonable

 - The requested accommodation represents a fundamental alteration or imposes an undue hardship

 - Alternative accommodations will suffice

 The Disabilities Services Coordinator after consultation with the appropriate Dean, Provost, and Office of Compliance will render a decision on student requests for accommodations.
-Approval of accommodations will be effective as of the date approved or as noted in the Confirmation of Accommodation.
+Any appeals or requests for exceptions must be directed to the Office of the Provost.